 Once you empty the toilet bowl, place the vacuum hose into the toilet and push it down slowly into the toilet drain.
 Wrap an old towel around the hose and press it a few inches into the hole to make a suction effect.
 Then press the vacuum switch to start sucking out the clog from your toilet.

 Step 4: Flush the Toilet and See Now, flush the toilet and see if the water flows well now.
 If it flushes slowly, it implies that there are still some clogs – which is why you might want to consider the next toilet unclogging method below.

-If your toilet is still clogged, try using a chemical drain cleaner.
+If your toilet is still clogged, try using a chemical drain cleaner to unclog your toilet.
 If you don’t have it readily available at your home, you can easily find it online.

 As for us, we personally use this chemical drain cleaner.

 This toilet cleaner works great to soften any solid materials clogging your toilet.
 But take note that they contain harmful substances that can be toxic to you, pets, and your drain pipes.
 These chemical products primarily contain sodium hydroxide or better known as caustic soda and are sometimes mixed with bleach.

 There are also some acid uncloggers that contain hydrochloric acid or sulfuric acid.
 This can dissolve fatty substances and proteins through hydrolysis, and dehydration reaction for toilet papers.

 Moreover, this method needs serious precautions for use, such as tightly sealed rubber gloves, protective goggles, and mask.
 Only use this method as a last resort if the methods above don’t work.

 Before starting out, you should avoid using chemical cleaners that are not specialized for toilets since this can cause big damage to your pipes because of corrosion.

 Step 1: Open All Windows